 In 1993, Kurt began actively running in numerous marathons and ultra-distance events and in 1994 finished 6th at the Hardrock 100 Mile Trail Run and Leadville 100 Mile Trail Run in Colorado and the opportunity to run with the Tarahumara Indians.
 In 1995, he won the USA Track and Field National Championship by running 140 miles and in 1997 returned to the Leadville 100 Mile Trail Run, finishing second overall.

-On July 1st, Kurt transitioned out of education after 33 years where he has served as a physical educator, interscholastic coach, science teacher, middle school and high school principal, and Superintendent of Schools.
-He will be transferring his passion for learning, teaching, coaching, mentoring, and working with people by launching TriPrime multi-sport and performance coaching consulting services.
+On July 1, 2016 Kurt transitioned out of education after 33 years where he has served as a physical educator, interscholastic coach, science teacher, middle school and high school principal, and Superintendent of Schools.
+He transferred his passion for learning, teaching, coaching, mentoring, and working with people by launching TriPrime multi-sport and performance coaching consulting services.
 He is overjoyed about these new opportunities to coach people and provide them with a personalized touch to reach their goals and future aspirations.
 His master’s degree in exercise physiology, combined with numerous years of serving as a swimming coach, track and field coach, and cross country coach, in addition to his vast experience in triathlons and ultra-distance events will be an asset for his athletes and clients.

 - Three Time North American Age Group Champion

 - Four Time #2 Ranked Age Group (Ironman All World Athlete World Ranking)

 - 2019 Ultraman World Championships Hall of Fame Inductee

 - 2021, 3rd Place Age Group, Ironman World Championships